DeepakD11/Resume-Screening-And-Matching-System/README.md

 * Open the Groq website by [click here](https://console.groq.com/keys) and sign in.
 * Click on **Create Api Key** Button.
 * Name the project and submit.
-* Copy the Api_key and paste it somewhere secure, to use it.
+* Copy the Api_key and paste it someplace secure, to use it.